Program Code: AASIS

 Graduates of this program will be prepared to apply for in-demand jobs such as business analyst, database analyst, help desk support specialist, operations analyst, technical trainer, web designer, and administrative assistant.
 Graduates have multiple opportunities to continue into Bachelor degree programs, including some programs where, with careful planning, students can complete up to 90 credits at SC4 and the remaining credits (30-36) either online or on campus at the four-year institution.

-Contact the Business and Information Technology division at (810) 989-5575 for more information.
+With planning, students can complete this degree entirely online!
+Contact an advisor, the Program Lead, or the Business and Information Technology Division at 810-989-5575 for more information.

-College credit may be given for earned industry certifications.
-The listing can be found here.
+College credit may be given for earned industry certifications in Computer Information Systems topics.

 When students complete this program, they will be able to: